 Thirty-four patients were identified through the DPC/ICD-10 code M30.1 search.
 Four were excluded after chart review (3 did not meet EGPA diagnostic criteria and 1 had already started treatment at a prior hospital).
 Among the 30 included patients, 6 initiated mepolizumab within 30 days after glucocorticoid initiation and 24 did not.
 For the 30-day landmark analyses, 3 patients in the no-mepolizumab-by-day-30 group with <30 days of follow-up were excluded, leaving 21 patients in the no-mepolizumab-by-day-30 group and 6 in the mepolizumab-by-day-30 group.
 Among the 21 patients in the no-mepolizumab-by-day-30 group, 7 later initiated mepolizumab during total follow-up, including 2 within 12 months and 5 after 12 months.
+Abbreviations: DPC, Diagnosis Procedure Combination; EGPA, eosinophilic granulomatosis with polyangiitis; ICD-10, International Classification of Diseases, Tenth Revision.

 Figure 2.
 Longitudinal trajectories in the 30-day landmark cohort.